 The sky is crystal clear and you can see it from the train windows.

-3) Cheaper option– The train ticket (one way, hard sleepers) costs around RMB800 whereas the flight cost is roughly RMB1.500 so you can save up to RMB1.400 on return tickets.
+The train ticket (one way, hard sleepers) costs around RMB800 whereas the flight cost is roughly RMB1.500 so you can save up to RMB1.400 on return tickets.
 The soft sleepers are more expensive (RMB1.100) but there is not much “comfort” difference between soft and hard sleepers though.

-4) Making friends and getting to know Chinese– during 46-hour ride you can get to know some interesting people, make friends and interact with Chinese as well as other foreigners.
+During 46-hour ride you can get to know some interesting people, make friends and interact with Chinese as well as other foreigners.
 Moreover, you can have a close contact with the train staff and make this long journey an sociable!

 I personally had a great time on the train meeting fabulous people and having a great rest.
 I also saved some money and had no altitude problems (not including my cold I caught before).